UoB-CSA/setup-guides/go-install/lab-machines.md

 4. Close and re-open any terminal windows.
 If you are working over `ssh` you can use the command `source ~/.bashrc`.

 5. Verify your installation with the command `go version`.
-The version **will be `1.13`**.
+The version **will be `1.17.13`**.

 # Using IntelliJ with go plugin on lab machines

 IntelliJ is installed on thr lab machines.
 To use it, open the search bar and type: "ultimate" and it will come up

 The licence server is located here: http://ls-jetbrains.bris.ac.uk:8080

 It's just been installed so we have had little time for testing.
 It should "find" go automatically and configure itself.
-It may locate a later version of go than that specified above (1.15.14).
-This is untested with this year's crousework, but should work.
-If you want to specify the above version, select:
+If you need to specify the above version, select:
 * File->Settings->Languages & Frameworks->Go->GOROOT

 and edit appropriately.